UNC-CECL/Barrier3D/index.md

 ![Barrier3D](/images/Barrier3D.png)

-Updated: 13 Jan 2021

 ## About

-Barrier3D resolves cross-shore and alongshore topographic variations and simulates the morphological evolution of a barrier segment over time scales of years to centuries.
+*Barrier3D* resolves cross-shore and alongshore topographic variations and simulates the morphological evolution of a barrier segment over time scales of years to centuries.
 The model explicitly yet efficiently simulates dune evolution, storm overwash, and a dynamically evolving shoreface in response to individual storm events and sea-level rise.

 Barrier3D is built with the Basic Model Interface (BMI; https://bmi.readthedocs.io/).

+_Copyright (C) 2021 Ian R.B.
+Reeves (principal developer) licensed under the GNU General Public License v3.0_

 ## Requirements

-Barrier3D requires Python 3, and the libraries listed in the project's *requirements.txt* file.
+Barrier3D requires Python 3, and the libraries listed in the project's `requirements.txt` file.

 If you are a developer of *Barrier3D* you will also want to install additional dependencies for running *Barrier3D*'s tests to make sure that things are working as they should.
-These dependencies are listed in *requirements-testing.txt* and *requirements-development.txt*.
+These dependencies are listed in `requirements-testing.txt` and `requirements-development.txt`.

 ## Installation